Identifying the matrix ring: algorithms for quaternion algebras and quadratic forms: Identifying the matrix ring

-The impication (iii) $\Rightarrow$ (iv) follows, since $e$ generates a proper left (or right) ideal.
-Below, in the proof of correctness of the following algorithm, we will show that if $I=Be$ then $\dim_F I=2$; the equivalence then follows since left multiplication gives a nonzero $F$-algebra map $B \to \End_F(I) \cong \M_2(F)$ which is injective since $B$ is simple and therefore an isomorphism as $\dim_F B = 4 = \dim_F \M_2(F)$.
+The implication (iii) $\Rightarrow$ (iv) follows, since $e$ generates a proper left (or right) ideal.
+Below, in the proof of correctness of the following algorithm, we will show that if $I=Be$ then $\dim_F I=2$; the final implication (iv) $\Rightarrow$ (i) then follows since left multiplication gives a nonzero $F$-algebra map $B \to \End_F(I) \cong \M_2(F)$ which is injective since $B$ is simple and therefore an isomorphism as $\dim_F B = 4 = \dim_F \M_2(F)$.

 \begin{alg} Let $e \in B$ satisfy $e^2=0$.
-This algorithm returns a standard representation $B \cong \quat{1,1}{F} \cong M_2(F)$.
+This algorithm returns a standard representation $B \cong \quat{1,1}{F} \cong \M_2(F)$.

 \begin{enumalg} \item Find $k \in \{i,j,ij\}$ such that $\trd(ek)=s \neq 0$.
-Let $t=\trd(k)$ and $n=\nrd(k)$, and let $e'=-(1/s)e$. \item Let $j'=k+(-tk+n+1)e'$ and let
+Let $t=\trd(k)$ and $n=\nrd(k)$, and let $e'=(1/s)e$. \item Let $j'=k+(-tk+n+1)e'$ and let

 Return $i',j'$. \end{enumalg} \end{alg}